Practice Groups and Client Sectors:Corporate, FinTech, Cryptocurrencies, and Blockchain, Intellectual Property, Technology

-Areas of Focus:Corporate Governance, Intellectual Property Transactions and Due Diligence, Mergers & Acquisitions, Technology Licensing, Startups & Startup Financing, Venture Capital & Angel Financing
+Areas of Focus:Corporate Governance, Intellectual Property Transactions and Due Diligence, Mergers and Acquisitions, Technology Licensing, Startups and Startup Financing, Venture Capital & Angel Financing, Israel, Europe

 Dror Futter focuses his practice on startup companies and their investors, and has worked with a wide range of technology companies.
 His fifteen years’ experience as in-house counsel includes positions with Vidyo, Inc., a venture-backed videoconferencing company, and New Venture Partners, a venture fund focused on corporate spinouts.
 Prior to that, Mr. Futter was Counsel to the CIO of Lucent Technologies, as well as supporting parts of its sourcing organization.

-Mr. Futter’s practice has three main focus areas:
+Mr. Futter’s practice has four main focus areas: